Chandrajay/Traffic-Sign-Classifier-Project/writeup_template.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+The accuracy level was 99.2% on validation data set and 76% on taining data set, I have given random labels that are not included in the new test data and the accuracy on the new test data was 77%.
+There were few signs that the machine wasn't 100% sure, but still the machine was able to guess the proper class with highest probability, so that the highest proirity can be given to the class that has high probability.
+The Neural network might have used various characteristcs like the shape of the sign (circular, traingular) which is used to calssify the right object.

+The project was ver interesting, I learend that the batch size, learning rate, epochs and no. of training sets are important factors to be considered here.
+Increasing the no of image data is most vital part as the more you feed the machiine and train the data, the more the machine can learn.
+I'd like to thank Jeremy Shannon for his git hub contents, Thre references were very helpful to complete this project.